howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

     ## [1] 2

-We find that most students find the former sytnax more readable
+We find that most students find the former syntax more readable

 Remember that the pipe sends values to the first argument so we can define arguments as if the first argument is already defined: